brijal1987/stripe-recurring/README.md

 1) This is just stripe demo for recurring payment with different nature.
 2) You can use two types of methods for payment with card

--Yearly
+Yearly

-	for Example : One time payment needs to take $1000 for 1 year
+	For Example : One time payment needs to take $1000 for 1 year

 	It will create one time charge of $1000

-- Monthly
+Monthly

 	For Example: You have requirement like need to convert your yearly plan to monthly as different payment.